Yuan Hong — A Great King with Outstanding Achievements and Tragic Encounters

 Legacy of Yuan Hong the Emperor Xiaowen of Northern Wei

 Yuan Hong had experienced a series of sorrowful encounters during his life: lost his parents when he was little, had been punished several times by his powerful grandmother, was forced to kill his beloved woman and first son, betrayed and deeply hurt by the love of his life, and passed away because of heartbroken in his 30’s.

 As a monarch, however, he was quite extraordinary.
-He had implemented a series of influential reforms that strengthened his kingdom, brought his people with better lives, and promoted integrations of Han and Xianbei culture.
+He implemented a series of influential reforms that strengthened his kingdom, brought his people better lives, and promoted the integration of Han and Xianbei cultures.

 His son inherited his policy and kept expanding the empire, and the Northern Wei reached its peak during their reigning period.